echotrade-app/whitepaper/README.md

 - The maximum loss that a trader can incur for a trade
 - Validating the profit share that a trader can offer to an investor

-The managing company also sets some parameters and constraints for the trades and deals on our platform, such as:

-- The maximum amount of funds that a trader can access from a trading pool
-- The maximum leverage that a trader can use for a trade
-- The maximum loss that a trader can incur for a trade
-- Validating the profit share that a trader can offer to an investor

 The managing company’s parameters and constraints are designed to protect both investors and traders from excessive losses or risks.
 For example:

 - Each trader can only access 2% of each individual investor’s money in their basket.
 This means that if an investor transfers $10,000 of their money from their e-wallet to our platform, only 2% of that, $200, will be available to the trader to trade with.
 This limits the exposure and liability of both parties.